SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/defining-permissions.md

 * Dremio API: Queries can also be executed using the Dremio REST API.
 The Dremio account defined in section [Setting up Dremio account and data lake](/datahub/setting-up-datahub#setting-up-dremio-datalake) is used for authenticating the requests against that API. {{< company-sag >}} does not recommend directly invoking Dremio APIs; they might be removed or changed at any time without prior notice.
 * {{< product-c8y-iot >}} DataHub proxy API: {{< product-c8y-iot >}} DataHub provides an API which proxies requests to the Dremio API.
 The {{< product-c8y-iot >}} user needs the role DataHub Reader in order to execute queries using the proxy API.
 The authentication against Dremio is done behind the scenes.

-The permissions for the role "DataHub Reader" are defined as follows:
+The permissions for the role DataHub Reader are defined as follows:

 |Type|READ|ADMIN|
 |:---|:---|:---|